anms23/aspose-imaging-probe/how_to_edit_photo_image_programmaticaly.md

 ## Grayscale image

 Some images looks more interesting in grayscale format rather then in color.
 The colors on photography may not contains valuable information, but a black&white style could emphasize lights and shadows, attract attention to surfaces details, create more emotional response.
+The `Grayscale` method of Aspose.Imaging convert color image to it grayscale representation.

 Grayscaled image example: